 The journal version of my WABI paper has been accepted for publication in the Algorithms for Molecular Biology journal and will appear there soon.
 This extended version includes many of the algorithmic details that were left out of the original paper WABI publication as well as an expanded results section.
 A pre-publication version of the submission is available on my Publications page.

 My paper titled “Boosting alignment accuracy by adaptive local realignment” (with John Kececioglu) was accepted to the 21st International Conference on Research in Computational Molecular Biology (RECOMB) 2017 in Hong Kong in May.
-A preprint of the paper is available on BioRxiv.
+The paper is available here.

 The votes are in, and I have been elected the ISCB Student Council Representative to the ISCB Board of Directors.
 This role is to be the liaison between the executive team of the student council and the board directors of the ISCB (our parent organization).
 I will officially take the post in January but I am already looking forward to further strengthening the cooperation between ISCB and the student council.
 Thank you all who voted!